Assasinphoenix/pyqt5-tutorial/buttongroup.rst

 =======
 Example
 =======
-Below is an example of an ButtonGroup:
+Below is an example of a ButtonGroup:

 .. literalinclude:: _examples/buttongroup.py